Italy's Residential Property Market Analysis 2025

 Italy's flagship 'Superbonus' program, launched in 2020 to encourage energy-efficient home renovations through generous tax credits, is being significantly scaled back due to its ballooning fiscal impact.
 Originally offering a 110% tax deduction for home improvement projects, the program led to a surge in home renovations and helped to fuel the country's economy after the effects of the Covid-19 pandemic.

-As such, the tax credit has been reduced to 90% in 2023 and 70% in 2024, and is set to drop further to 65% this year.
+As such, the tax credit has been reduced to 90% in 2023 and 70% in 2024.
+Then in 2025, the tax credit was lowered further to 65%.

 To curb rising costs, the government has also issued new restrictions recently.
 Starting in 2025, banks and financial institutions will no longer be able to offset Superbonus credits against social security or insurance contributions.
 Additionally, credits acquired for less than 75% of their face value must now be used within six years and cannot be refunded, carried forward, or transferred.